 The per capita income in Coeur d'Alene in 2018 was $33,075, which is wealthy relative to Idaho, and upper middle income relative to the rest of the US.
 This equates to an annual income of $132,300 for a family of four.
 However, Coeur d'Alene contains both very wealthy and poor people as well.

+Coeur d'Alene is a somewhat ethnically-diverse city.
 The people who call Coeur d'Alene home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Coeur d'Alene residents report their race to be White, followed by Asian.
-Important ancestries of people in Coeur d'Alene include Irish, English, Norwegian, and Italian.
+The greatest number of Coeur d'Alene residents report their race to be White, followed by Native American.
+Important ancestries of people in Coeur d'Alene include German, English, Irish, Norwegian, and Italian.

 The most common language spoken in Coeur d'Alene is English.
 Other important languages spoken here include Spanish and French.